Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

 A substudy of the Phase 2 trial enrolled 98 participants with MASLD (metabolic dysfunction-associated steatotic liver disease, the medical term for what most people call "fatty liver").
 Fatty liver affects an estimated 25% of US adults, often without symptoms.

 At 12 mg, 93% of participants who started with fatty liver reached normal liver fat levels after 48 weeks.
-These are extraordinary numbers.
+The liver fat reduction at that dose was 86% over 48 weeks.
 Tirzepatide reduces liver fat by roughly 50 to 60%.
 Semaglutide achieves 40 to 50%.
-Retatrutide's 82% reduction, driven by the glucagon receptor telling the liver to burn its stored fat, is in a different category.
+Retatrutide's 86% reduction, driven by the glucagon receptor telling the liver to burn its stored fat, is in a different category.

 Sources: Nature Medicine, 2024, AASLD Liver Meeting